Fully Hosted Small Group Tour

 DAY 3: CHON KEMIN - KOCHKOR - TAMGA/BOKONBAYEVO

-After breakfast at the guesthouse, we depart for the beautiful south shore of Issyk Kul Lake, Central Asia’s “pearl” and the second-largest mountain lake in the world.
+We depart for the beautiful south shore of Issyk Kul Lake, known as the “Pearl of Central Asia” and the world’s second-largest alpine lake.

-Our first stop is the village of Kochkor, reached via the scenic Boom Gorge, Kuvaky Pass (2,170m), and Orto-Tokoy Reservoir.
-Here, we visit a local cooperative for a felt carpet-making demonstration, showcasing the Kyrgyz traditions of Ala-kiyiz and Shyrdak, integral to nomadic culture.
+Our first stop is the village of Kochkor, reached via the scenic Boom Gorge, Kuvaky Pass (2,170m) and the Orto-Tokoy Reservoir.
+Here, we visit a local cooperative for a felt carpet-making demonstration, showcasing the intricate Kyrgyz traditions of Ala-kiyiz and Shyrdak, colourful textiles that remain central to nomadic culture.

-This afternoon settle into a traditional yurt camp.
+This afternoon, settle into a traditional yurt camp, surrounded by sweeping mountain views.

 DAY 4: TAMGA/BOKONABEVO - BARSKOON - KARAKOL